-Recurring social media posts are a great way to increase reach and save time – when you schedule them right.
-If you’re anything like me, you’re probably already sold on the benefits of reusing content and repeating tweets, but maybe something has stopped you from doing it.
+Repeating social media posts are a great way to increase reach and save time – when you schedule them right.
+If you’re anything like me, you’re probably already sold on the benefits of recycling social media content and repeating tweets, but maybe something has stopped you from doing it.

 The stumbling block for me has been how often should I repeat content so I don’t appear like a spammer, or suffer from post overlap.
 It turns out the solution is relatively simple.